Qiskit/qiskit/docs/cdoc/qk-transpiler-layout.rst

    typedef struct QkTranspileLayout QkTranspileLayout

-The ``QkTranspileLayout`` type is used to module the permutations introduced by the transpiler.
+The ``QkTranspileLayout`` type is used to model the permutations introduced by the transpiler.
 In general Qiskit's transpiler is unitary-preserving up to the initial layout and output permutations.
-The initial layout permutation is caused by setting and applying the initial layout (the mapping from virtual circuit qubits to physical qubits on the target) and the output permtuations are caused by swap gate insertion or permutation ellision prior to the initial layout being set in the transpiler pipeline.
+The initial layout permutation is caused by setting and applying the initial layout (the mapping from virtual circuit qubits to physical qubits on the target) and the output permutation is caused by swap gate insertion or permutation elision prior to the initial layout being set in the transpiler pipeline.
 This type tracks these details and provide an interface to reason about these permutations.